 I love to stick some of my favorite annuals in the raised beds borders for additional color and to attract the pollinators.

-I was inspired in Little Rock at P.Allen Smiths in town home to grow something around my garden sheds door.
-I had a Virginia Creeper by Proven Winner growing on a back fence and just loved the color but hated the location.
+In Little Rock at P.Allen Smiths in townhome grows a vine over the door of a shed.
+I have a new Virginia Creeper by Proven Winner growing on a back fence and just loved the color but hated the location.
 I transplanted it up next to the propane tank and rain a string up to some crazy grapevine I have around the door.
 I’m hoping it will climb the string and go around the door.